JSON Documentation

 Music service names

-field should be a domain name rather than a textual description or URL.
+The music_service field should be a domain name rather than a textual description or URL.
 This allows us to refer unambiguously to a service without worrying

 about capitalization or full/short names (such as the difference between “Internet Archive”, “The Internet Archive” or “Archive”).